joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ### Group project

-In the last five weeks of the course, every student will be working on a group project.
-Groups will have 3-6 people, mostly grouped by interests and technology stack (e.g., Windows vs. Linux).
+In the last five weeks of the course, every student will be working on a single group project.
+I will define the project requirements and assign each student to a subgroup with a specific set of tasks.
+We will collaborate as a class to decide the deliverables after I have explained the project goals.

 Grades for the group project will be determined primarily on whether or not your group meets its deliverables.
 20% of your group project grade will be determined by an average of your team members' and your own ratings of your performance.
 These ratings will be private and anonymous.